stmaiteam/stmaiteam.github.io/team/index.md

 ## Current Members

 Our team is focused on solving challenging machine learning problems.
-Our main work generally covers NLP, information retrieval, and cybersecurity, but we also have expertise in bioinformatics, predictive maintenance, ML-based forecasting, and image processing.
+Our main work generally covers NLP, information retrieval, and cybersecurity, but we also have expertise in bioinformatics, healthcare, predictive maintenance, ML-based forecasting, finance, and image processing.

 {% capture html %}
 {% include team-list.html role="pi" group="current" %}